vedidev/android-profile/README.md

 1. Setup SDK and out folder, if necessary
 1. Run the project

-## Contribution
+Contribution

-We want you!
+---
+SOOMLA appreciates code contributions!
+You are more than welcome to extend the capabilities of SOOMLA.

-Fork -> Clone -> Implement -> Insert Comments -> Test -> Pull-Request.
+Fork -> Clone -> Implement -> Add documentation -> Test -> Pull-Request.

-We have great RESPECT for contributors.

-## Code Documentation

-android-profile follows strict code documentation conventions.
-If you would like to contribute please read our [Documentation Guidelines](https://github.com/soomla/android-store/blob/master/documentation.md) and follow them.
+IMPORTANT: If you would like to contribute, please follow our [Documentation Guidelines](https://github.com/soomla/cocos2dx-store/blob/master/documentation.md).
 Clear, consistent comments will make our code easy to understand.

 ## SOOMLA, Elsewhere ...